chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/wedding_mantra.md

 ![This is an image](../img_repo/WM.IMG.10.png){:width="800" height="400" loading="lazy"}

 ### Story Boarding
-I designed ‘Big Picture Storyboard’ and ‘Closeup Storyboard’ for one of my persona (Aarushi) to visually predict and understand her experience while using my app.
+I designed ‘Big Picture Storyboard’ and ‘Closeup Storyboard’ for one of my persona (Aarushi) to visually predict and understand her experience while using my App.

 ![This is an image](../img_repo/WM.IMG.11.1.png){:width="800" height="400" loading="lazy"}

 ![This is an image](../img_repo/WM.IMG.11.2.png){:width="800" height="400" loading="lazy"}

 ## COMPETITIVE AUDIT
-I conducted a Competitive Analysis by comparing the different features and experience of browsing through different vendors of both, ‘Direct’ and ‘Indirect’ Competitors’ Apps with the aim of identifying whether the needs of users are met and common problems that I can solve with my app.
+I conducted a Competitive Analysis by comparing the different features and experience of browsing through different vendors of both, ‘Direct’ and ‘Indirect’ Competitors’ Apps with the aim of identifying whether the needs of users are met and common problems that I can solve with my App.

 ![This is an image](../img_repo/WM.IMG.07.png){:width="500" height="250" loading="lazy"}